-- In a large pot, warm olive oil over medium heat.3 tablespoon olive oil
+- In a large pot, warm olive oil over medium heat.3 tablespoons olive oil

 - Add the onion, garlic, celery and carrot.
 Cook, stirring regularly for about 5 minutes.1 cup onion, 4 cloves garlic, 1 cup celery, 1 cup carrots

-- Next, add the remaining ingredients, except for spinach.
-This includes vegetable broth, tomato puree, white beans, green beans, small-shaped pasta, nutritional yeast, dry oregano, dry basil, dry thyme, bay leaves, Herbamare seasoning and salt and black pepper to taste.4 cup vegetable broth, 2 cup tomato puree, 1 ½ cup white beans, 2 cup green beans, ½ cup pasta, ¼ cup nutritional yeast, 1 ½ teaspoon dry oregano, 1 ½ teaspoon dry basil, 1 teaspoon dry thyme, 2 bay leaves, 1 teaspoon Herbamare seasoning, salt, black pepper
+- Next, add the remaining ingredients, except for spinach.4 cups vegetable broth, 2 cups tomato puree, 1 ½ cups white beans, 2 cups green beans, ½ cup pasta, ¼ cup nutritional yeast, 1 ½ teaspoons dry oregano, 1 ½ teaspoons dry basil, 1 teaspoon dry thyme, 2 bay leaves, 1 teaspoon Herbamare seasoning, salt, black pepper

 - Stir until you’ve combined everything.

 - Place a lid on the pot and bring to a boil over high heat.
 Once boiling, remove the lid and simmer on medium heat.

 - Simmer the soup, stirring regularly, until your pasta is almost cooked – about 12-15 minutes.

 - Add spinach and let it wilt into the soup.5 cups spinach